-SCI.4.1 Students will evaluate how organisms receive and process information and have internal and external structures to support survival.
-They will define a simple design problem reflecting a need or want that includes specified criteria for success and constraints on materials, time, or cost. (i.e .How do organisms receive and process information?)
-Standard Reference SCI.4.1.1 Develop a model to describe that light reflecting from objects and entering the eye allows objects to be seen.
+Technology - any modification of the natural world made to fulfill human needs or desires support survival.
+They will define a simple design problem reflecting a need or want that includes specified criteria for success and constraints on materials, time, or cost. (i.e. How do organisms receive and process information?)
+SCI.4.1.1 Develop a model to describe that light reflecting from objects and entering the eye allows objects to be seen.
 4-PS4-2 SCI.4.1.2 Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.
 4-LS1-1 SCI.4.1.3 Use a model to describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.
 4-LS1-2 SCI.4.1.4 Define a simple design problem reflecting a need or want that includes specified criteria for success and constraints on materials, time, or cost.
-3-5-ETS1-1 Vocabulary adaptations, anatomy, behavior, biological adaptations, external, offspring, organ, reproduction, retina, sensory translucent, transparent •
+3-5-ETS1-1 Vocabulary adaptations, anatomy, behavior, biological adaptations, ecosystems, externa offspring, organ, reproduction, retina, sensory receptor, translucent, transpa •